 - The idea that helping kids make values based decisions is important.
 But they also need to be aware of the facts.
 Focus on the values that underlie your positions and the positions of others so that they can visualize these ideas from a values based perspective.

 - Suggest they get involved.
 Many kids are interested and concerned about current events.
 Taking action helps them feel empowered and encourages problem solving skills.

 - Discuss how little things can add up and make a huge difference.
 If each of us does one little thing for the good, imagine how much better our world would be.
 Let them know that voting for a candidate can make a difference, so can working on an issue you believe needs changing.

 Unfortunately, politics can get ugly, a candidate that you disagree with, may be elected.
 How should you deal with this in your classroom?

 - We’re all aware that in the heat of an election, sparks may fly due to strong feelings.
 Take advantage of this opportunity to model how one can voice a difference of opinion with respect, strength and conviction.
 Have them role-play different positions.

 - Keep discussions focused on policy rather than personality.
 By doing this, we can keep the nastiness in context and help them see how the dialogue can be much better than what they may see on the evening news.

 - Ask what they would do when someone is mean, or bullies them.
-Discuss how they could diffuse the situation.
-Another great opportunity for role playing.
+Discuss how they could defuse the situation.
+Another great opportunity for role-playing.

 - Lastly, listen to their concerns, provide them with reassurance and perspective.